Creamy and flavor-packed white bean and potato soup with kale.

 - If any more brown bits have formed on the bottom of the pot, add some of the vegetable broth to deglaze the pan, using a wooden spoon or silicone spatula to scrape off the browned bits.

-- Add the rest of the vegetable broth, potatoes, beans, bay leaves, salt, and pepper then stir to combine.
+- Add the rest of the vegetable broth, potatoes, beans, bay leaves, the 1 teaspoon salt, and pepper then stir to combine.

 - Bring to a boil, then lower to a simmer.